fubarhouse/ansible-playbook-arch/README.md

 # Arch Ansible Playbook

+> This is a WIP project for Automation of Arch setups.
+>   - Default variables are not provided
+>   - Logic and much else is not tested or completed
+>   - Use at your own risk

 ## Background

 This is a loosely inspired port of some of the functionality superb tools [archfi](https://github.com/MatMoul/archfi) & [archdi](https://github.com/MatMoul/archdi) for Ansible.
 It does not however cover functionality provided by archfi.

+It's expected that the devices are mounted to the desired configuration when the playbook's execution starts.

+**Using this playbook comes with no warranty, use it at your own risk - I am not responsible if your system breaks to any degree - it comes with an MIT license.**

 ## Testing